 - 1/2 tbsp coconut oil (or more cacao butter)

 - optional, 1 small drop pure vanilla extract

 - 1/4 cup or more chopped pecans, optional

 - pinch sea salt flakes, optional

-- in a double boiler or bain marie or microwave at 30 sec increments melt chocolate, coconut oil, vanilla, and cacao butter fully, making sugar not a drop of water gets in.
+- In a double boiler or bain marie method using a heat safe glass bowl or microwave at 30 sec increments, melt chocolate, coconut oil, vanilla, and cacao butter fully, making sugar not a drop of water gets in.

 - then add it all to a mixing bowl and add condensed coconut milk (see tip above**) and stir until smooth. stir in nuts if using. let cool a few minutes.